Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 What is climate impact investing?

-Climate impact investing is an investment approach that seeks competitive long-term returns while supporting companies and technologies that contribute to climate solutions, including renewable energy, electrification, energy efficiency, grid modernization, and climate resilience.
+Climate impact investing is an approach that seeks competitive long-term returns while supporting companies and technologies contributing to real climate solutions.
+These include renewable energy, electrification, energy efficiency, grid modernization, and climate-resilient infrastructure.

 How is climate impact investing different from ESG investing?